rbms-bsc/DCRMR/_pages/Physical-Description/Dimensions-2.md

 ```24-28 cm```

 <a name="5.6F.2">5.6F.2</a> If the volume contains separate text blocks of varying dimensions, record the height (or height × width) of the binding only.
 If considered important, record this information in note on the dimensions of manifestation or [note on dimensions of item](https://ladylazarus3.github.io/Test2/docs/Notes-on-Items/Note-on-dimensions-of-item-2#85d-differing-sizes).

+<a name="5.6F.3">5.6F.3</a> If more than one exemplar of the manifestation is known, and the dimensions of the different exemplars vary, record the dimensions as issued, if they can be determined.
+Otherwise, record the dimensions of the largest known exemplar.
+Record the dimensions of the other exemplars in [note on dimensions of item](https://ladylazarus3.github.io/Test2/docs/Notes-on-Items/Note-on-dimensions-of-item-2#85d-differing-sizes).

 ## 5.6G Single-sheet publications